 Each student is assigned an academic advisor to assist with academic and career planning.
 Students may also work with the Office of Career Development and Calling to explore career options.
-Students are responsible to assure that they have fulfilled graduation requirements.
+Students are responsible to assure that they have fulfilled graduation requirements and should use their degree evaluation to do so.